tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/low_cardinality.md

 select formatReadableSize(sum(bytes_on_disk)), count() from system.parts WHERE table = 'lowcard' and active FORMAT PrettyCompact;
 ```

-You can already observe that the table using the LowCardinality column requires less disk space.
+You can already see that the table using the LowCardinality column requires less disk space.
 You can confirm this by doing a query and checking the statistics returned by ClickHouse.

 ```sql